 Windward now works with a slew of new datasources: MongoDB, JSON, Cassandra, OData, Salesforce.com

-Designer (fka AutoTag) Generate Code tool allows you to open an existing template and, with a click of a button, automatically create a window with the code needed to run your current template with all data sources and variables in your .NET or Java project.
-The process is quick, shortens delivery time and helps alleviate any bumps in the road.
+The Generate Code tool in the designer allows you to open an existing template and, with a click of a button, automatically create a window with the code needed to run your current template with all data sources and variables.
+Simply copy this code and paste into your application's code in the appropriate place.
+You now have Windward integrated into your application.

 Pivot Tables Adjusted in Output

-Any pivot tables in the template are carried over to XLSX output.
+Any pivot tables in an XLSX template are carried over to the XLSX output.
 The ranges in the pivot ranges are adjusted to match the generated output.
-So your final XLSX will be pivot tables set as expected in the generated file.
+So your final XLSX will have pivot tables set as expected in the generated file.